jedcrandall/jedcrandall.github.com/courses/cse468fall2023/syllabus.md

   accord with [ACD 304-04](https://www.asu.edu/aad/manuals/acd/acd304-04.html).
 - Excused absences related to university sanctioned events/activities that are in accord with [ACD 304-02](https://www.asu.edu/aad/manuals/acd/acd304-02.html).
 - Excused absences related to missed class due to military line-of-duty activities that are in accord with [ACD 304-11](https://www.asu.edu/aad/manuals/acd/acd304-11.html).

+Your attendance will be self-recorded in Canvas.
+Reporting yourself as present when you were actually absent will be considered a violation of academic integrity (same as cheating on an assignment).

 ## Instruction Style